magda-io/magda/docs/docs/building-and-running.md

 -   [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - To run the JVM components, and to build the small amount of Java code.
 -   [sbt](http://www.scala-sbt.org/) - To build the Scala components.
 -   [yarn](https://yarnpkg.com/) - Npm replacement that makes node deps in a monorepo much easier.
--   [lerna](https://lerna.js.org/) - To manage our multiple-project repo.
-Once you have node.js/yarn installed, installing lerna is as simple as `yarn global add lerna`.
--   [pancake](https://github.com/govau/pancake) - To manage design components.
-Once you have Node.js installed, installing pancake is as simple as `yarn global add @gov.au/pancake`.

 To push the images and run them on kubernetes, you'll need to install: